treyhunner/treyhunner.github.com/source/_posts/2024-08-01-why-does-python-m-json-not-work.markdown

 categories: python
 ---

+**Update**: upon the encouragement of a few CPython core team members, I [opened a pull request](https://github.com/python/cpython/pull/122884) to add this to Python 3.14.

 Have you ever used Python's `json.tool` command-line interface?

 You can run `python -m json.tool` against a JSON file and Python will print a nicely formatted version of the file.